Welcome to the Brown ADHD Clinic

 Thomas E. Brown, PhD

-Dr. Brown is a clinical psychologist who received his Ph.D. from Yale University and specializes in assessment and treatment of high-IQ children, adolescents and adults with ADD/ADHD and related problems.
+Dr. Brown is a clinical psychologist who received his Ph.D. from Yale University and specializes in assessment and treatment of high-IQ children, adolescents and adults with ADHD & related problems.

 A New Understanding of ADHD

-Although ADD/ADHD has been recognized for over 100 years, it has usually been seen as essentially a behavior problem.
-Yet many with ADD/ADHD suffer not from behavior problems so much as from chronic problems with focusing their attention, organizing their work, sustaining their effort, and utilizing short-term memory.
+Although ADHD has been recognized for more than 100 years, many people think of it as essentially a behavior problem in childhood.
+Yet many with ADHD suffer not from behavior problems so much but from ongoing problems with focusing their attention, organizing their work, sustaining their effort, emotional regulation, and short-term "working" memory.

-This website offers a new perspective on this disorder, one based on current clinical and neuroscience research.
-It presents a new definition and model of ADD/ADHD as essentially a problem with executive functions, the management system of the brain.
-It describes how a child or adult with ADD/ADHD can focus very well on a few activities that intensely interest them, yet be unable to focus adequately on most other tasks of daily life.
-It explains how ADD/ADHD often looks like a weakness in willpower, but isn’t.
+Our clinic offers an updated and science based perspective on this complex disorder, one that is based on current clinical and neuroscience research.
+It presents a new definition and model of ADHD as essentially a problem with executive functions, the self-management system of the brain.
+This helps to describe how a child or adult with ADHD can focus very well on a few activities that intensely interest them, yet be unable to focus adequately on most other tasks of daily life.